-Summer is near and many public and private pools are being prepared for the swim season.
-If children are not properly supervised at the pool, summer-time fun can quickly turn tragic.
+Summer is here, and many are enjoying the swim season.
+However, if children are not properly supervised at the pool, summer-time fun can quickly turn tragic.

-The answer to that question is complicated.
-There isn’t a published “list” of all safety rules that apply.
-And the standards/rules may vary depending on the location and type of the pool.
-This is why you need a lawyer to research what standards/rules apply and how to best present your claim to the insurance company or jury.
+The answer to this question depends on the ability to prove negligence on the part of the pool owner.
+If your child’s injury is a result of the owner’s failure to follow safety regulations, you may have a strong case.
+Unfortunately, it is harder to determine pool injury liability than one might think.
+There isn’t a published “list” of all safety rules that apply, and the standards/rules may vary depending on the location and type of pool.
+This is why you need a lawyer to research what standards/rules apply to your situation and to determine how to best present your claim to the insurance company or jury.

 Another source of duties for pool owners/operators are city and county ordinances.
-Those need to be identified and researched by your attorney and the standards contained in those ordinances will vary from jurisdiction to jurisdiction.
+These need to be identified and researched by your attorney and the standards they contain will vary from jurisdiction to jurisdiction.

-This is a short PSA reminding everyone that drowning is the leading cause of injury death to children ages 1 to 4 and that we all need to be aware and do all we can to prevent these tragedies –
+This is a short PSA reminding everyone that drowning is a leading cause of injury death to children ages 1 to 14 and that we all need to be aware and do all we can to prevent these tragedies –

 Attorney Pete Pearson practices personal injury law in Atlanta, Georgia and has a special interest in helping families of injured children.
-He is a father to six and lives with his wife and children in Conyers, Georgia.
+He is a father to nine and lives with his wife and children in Newborn, Georgia.
+His office is located in Conyers, Georgia.
 He can be reached directly at Six-Seven-Eight 358-2564.